cloverdx/cloverdx-server-docker/README.md

 # Security

 This section describes security related aspects of the container.
-Some secure configuration cannot be enabled by default, because it requires additional information from the users (e.g. certificates for SSL) or 3rd party libraries that must be downloaded separately (e.g. Bouncy Castle for stronger cryptography).
+Parts of the security configuration cannot be enabled by default, because they require additional information from users (e.g. certificates for SSL) or 3rd party libraries that must be downloaded separately (e.g., Bouncy Castle for stronger cryptography).

 By default, the ports exposed by the container do not use SSL.
 To secure them via SSL, additional configuration is needed - see subsection below.

 ## HTTPS

 To enable HTTPS:

-1. place the keystore in ``conf/serverKS.jks`` file in the mounted volume
+1. Place the keystore in ``conf/serverKS.jks`` file in the mounted volume.
-1. modify the file ``conf/https-conf.xml`` in the mounted volume - uncomment the ``<Connector>...`` XML element and update the configuration as a standard Tomcat 10.1 HTTPS connector (see [documentation](https://tomcat.apache.org/tomcat-10.1-doc/ssl-howto.html)).
+1. Modify the file ``conf/https-conf.xml`` in the mounted volume - uncomment the ``<Connector>...`` XML element and update the configuration as a standard Tomcat 10.1 HTTPS connector (see [documentation](https://tomcat.apache.org/tomcat-10.1-doc/ssl-howto.html)).
-1. publish the HTTPS port (8443 be default) when running the container (e.g. ``docker run -p 8443:8443 ...``)
+1. Publish the HTTPS port (8443 be default) when running the container (e.g. ``docker run -p 8443:8443 ...``).
-1. we recommend not to publish the unsecured HTTP port (8080 by default) in case HTTPS is enabled.
+1. We recommend not publishing the unsecured HTTP port (8080 by default) in case HTTPS is enabled.

 ## JMX over SSL

-JMX monitoring over SSL is supported for both Server Core and Worker.
+JMX monitoring over SSL is supported by both Server Core and Worker.
 To enable it:

-1. place the keystore in ``conf/serverKS.jks`` file in the mounted volume
+1. Place the keystore in ``conf/serverKS.jks`` file in the mounted volume.
-1. modify the file ``conf/jmx-conf.properties`` in the mounted volume
+1. Modify the file ``conf/jmx-conf.properties`` in the mounted volume.
-1. publish the JMX ports (8686 and 8687 for Server Core, 8688 and 8689 for Worker) when running the container (e.g. ``docker run -p 8686:8686 -p 8687:8687 ...``)
+1. Publish the JMX ports (8686 and 8687 for Server Core, 8688 and 8689 for Worker) when running the container (e.g. ``docker run -p 8686:8686 -p 8687:8687 ...``).

-## Stronger Cryptography
+## Stronger cryptography

 Cryptography in CloverDX is used primarily for [Secure Parameters](https://doc.cloverdx.com/latest/admin/secure-parameters.html) and [Secure Configuration Properties](https://doc.cloverdx.com/latest/admin/secure-configuration-properties.html).
 It is possible to use stronger cryptographic algorithms than those available in the JVM, by installing a custom JCE provider.
 We recommend using [Bouncy Castle](https://www.bouncycastle.org/).
-The steps below are a simplified version of our documentation, the only difference from non-Docker deployment is getting Bouncy Castle on classpath of the server.
+The steps below are a simplified version of our documentation, the only difference compared to non-Docker deployment is getting Bouncy Castle on classpath of the server.

 ### Install Bouncy Castle

-* Download Bouncy Castle JAR ( e.g. ``bcprov-jdk15on-1.70.jar`` from [here](https://www.bouncycastle.org/latest_releases.html)).
+- Download Bouncy Castle JAR ( e.g. ``bcprov-jdk15on-1.70.jar`` from [here](https://www.bouncycastle.org/latest_releases.html)).
-* Place it in ``var/bouncy-castle`` before building the image and then build the image.
+- Place it in ``var/bouncy-castle`` before building the image and then build the image.
 Optionally, the ``gradlew`` build script in this repository downloads it.

-### Secure Configuration Properties
+### Secure configuration properties

 *Secure configuration properties* are server's configuration properties that have encrypted values.
 They are used to encrypt sensitive values in the configuration file, e.g. credentials used to connect Server to the system database.

-* select Bouncy Castle as encryption provider and select the encryption algorithm - configure this via configuration properties:
+- Select Bouncy Castle as an encryption provider and select the encryption algorithm - configure this via configuration properties:

     ```properties
     ...